In the guide

 The In-depth Guide contains a table with detailed information on the requirements.Back to top

-There are certain contracts that a consumer does not have the right to cancel, and there are circumstances when a consumer's actions can affect his right to cancel, such as combining goods with other goods so that they become inseparable after delivery; see the 'Consumer contracts - off-premises sales' In-depth Guide for more information.
+There are certain contracts that a consumer does not have the right to cancel, and there are circumstances when a consumer's actions can affect their right to cancel, such as combining goods with other goods so that they become inseparable after delivery.

 For other contracts, generally speaking, consumers have the right to cancel a contract at any time and for any reason within a 14-day cancellation period.